-To specify multiple courses, follow these steps.
+If you selected Multiple Courses, follow these steps.

 - (a) In the Valid for field, enter a query to retrieve the courses that you want.
 For more information about creating a query, see Create a Query for Multiple Courses. - To see a preview of the results that your query will return, enter your query in the Valid for field, and then select Preview.
-A dialog box opens that lists the courses in your query results. - 3.
-For Seat Types, select Verified, Professional, or both.
-Note that you can only select both options if your coupon applies to multiple courses.
+A dialog box opens that lists the courses in your query results. - (b) For Seat Types, select Non-credit or Credit.